MarvelMoe/canvasSurpise/README.md

-I used the canvas clip function and increase the radius size with a for loop until the final picture is revealed.
+Here I use the canvas clip function and increase the radius size until the final picture is revealed.